 Credit Unions do however specialise in lending at this level - see more in our special Credit Union feature.
 Another alternative would be to use a credit card - consider an interest free purchase or balance transfer card if your credit rating is strong - it could save you a small fortune.
 Do call us if you would like to discuss your options.

 For the reasons mentioned before there is still not masses of competition in this market although Sainsburys Bank (A Nectar Card is required to get the best rates) and Santander offer some of the better rates on loans over periods of 1 to 5 years.
-Its a fixed rate facility which is good for budgeting, there are no arrangement fees.
+It's a fixed rate facility which is good for budgeting and there are no arrangement fees.
 If you are looking for between £2,000 and £2,999 also look at the Post Office.
-Above that figure Tesco's start to become competitive so do have a look at their rates.
+Above that figure Tesco starts to become competitive so do have a look at their rates.
 Also consider an interest free purchase credit card if your credit rating is strong enough.

 Rates are starting to drop once you get over the £5,000 mark.
-Sainsburys Bank, Tesco's and Santander are joined by Yorkshire Bank or Clydesdale Bank in being competitive.
-Remember your Nectar Card if Sainsbury's is your pick.
+Sainsburys Bank, Tesco and Santander are joined by Yorkshire Bank or Clydesdale Bank in being competitive.
+Remember your Nectar Card if Sainsburys is your pick.

 Another big drop in the Annual Percentage Rates (APR) kicks in over £7,500, and the competition is fierce - so take advantage of it.
-Sainsburys Bank and Tesco's are still amongst the best, whilst two Building Societies who are part of the Nationwide group, the Derbyshire who allow any borrowers to apply, and the Nationwide, who restrict applications to existing current account customers.
+Sainsburys Bank and Tesco are still amongst the best, The Nationwide offer good rates but restrict applications to existing current account customers.